CorvetteCole/GotoSleep/README.md

 # TODO
 ## First Release Feature Locked TODO:

 -Fix bug where minutes will equal 60 without adding to hours on the countdown.
-Experiment with using Math.round() with the hours finding function, otherwise just use and if statement to check if it is 60 and if so add 1 to hours.
+Experiment with using Math.round() with the hours finding function, otherwise just use and if statement to check if it is 60 and if so add 1 to hours

--Refactor settingsFragment code (things are called way more often than they need to be).
+-Refactor settingsFragment code (things are called way more often than they need to be)

 ~~-Refactor variables regarding request codes for alarms and notifications.
 Notification request codes are particularly important since they let you dismiss and interact with notifications in different classes.~~ **DONE**